appveyor/website/src/docs/build-configuration.md

 This is how builds scheduling works.

-First, the maximum number of builds running simultaneously is defined by account plan.
-For Free and Professional it's 1 concurrent job, for Premium it's 2.
-This is per account.
+First, the maximum number of build jobs running simultaneously is defined by account plan.
+For example, for Free, Basic and Pro it's 1 concurrent job, for Premium it's 2.
+Also, there are a lot of additional plans with greater number of concurrent build jobs available on billing page.

+It is important to understand that concurrent build jobs limit is account level setting.
+So, if some project consumes all concurrent build jobs defined in plan, builds for other projects in the same account wait in queue.
+To prevent specific project from consuming number of jobs higher than specific number, please use **Max jobs** (UI) or `max_jobs` (YAML) setting.

-If there are no running builds under your account then there might be other reasons why the build is still in Queued state.
-First, VM assigned to a build is still being provisioned.
-We maintain some "cache" of pre-heated VMs, and if a build is assigned to pre-provisioned machine it should start almost instantly.
-If there are no machines in there then VM is creating from scratch.
+If there are no running builds under your account, then there might be other reasons why the build is still in Queued state.
+It can happen that VM assigned to a build is still being provisioned.
+We maintain our own Hyper-V based infrastructure with pre-heated VMs, and if a build is assigned to pre-provisioned machine it should start almost instantly.
+However, if own infrastructure is under heavy load or we do some servicing work, then new builds starts on backup cloud which we run on Google Cloud Engine.
+In this case VM is creating from scratch.
 Usually, it should take no longer than 3-4 minutes.

-However, sometimes (in rare occasions) due to Azure conditions provisioning could take longer, up to 10 minutes, but AppVeyor waits 5 minutes for machine being online and if it's not the build is rescheduled to another machine.
-Sometimes, machine is failed to report "online" state to AppVeyor and it's also getting replaced with a new one.
-Another reason could be Service Bus queue which is lagging some times.

-We are constantly working on monitoring, understanding and mitigating those Azure-related issues to make AV architecture more robust and resilient.

-However, technically there are no limitations on how many VMs can be run at the same time and we are not enforcing the maximum number of concurrent builds across all accounts.

 ### Builds prioritization